 The impact of differences in Neanderthal and early modern human clothing could have been substantial.
 As is well known, prolonged exposure to cold in the absence of adequate clothing can lead to frostbite and hypothermia, and eventually, death.
 At the extreme, then, differences in clothing could have had an impact on the health and perhaps even the survivorship of Neanderthals compared to early modern humans.
 Even if this were not the case, the impact of clothing differences could still have been considerable.
-For example, given the need to avoid frostbite and hypothermia, such differences could have influenced the length of the daily "time window" for foraging, and limited the latitude and elevation at which foraging was possible, which in turn could have affected daily return rates.
-Differences in clothing may have affected foraging in other ways too.
-Ethnographic work indicates that insufficiently warm clothing can hinder hunting tactics involving long periods of inactivity, such as ambush hunting (Stenton, 1991).
-Therefore, clothing differences could have impacted the effectiveness of foraging, resulting in a difference in daily return rates.
-This in turn could have led to a difference in calorie intake and, ultimately, inter-birth interval (Froehle and Churchill, 2009).
+For example, given the need to avoid frostbite and hypothermia, such differences could have influenced the length of the daily "time window" for foraging, and limited the latitude and elevation at which foraging was possible, which in turn could have affected daily foraging return rates.
+Differences in clothing may have affected daily foraging return rates in other ways too.
+Ethnographic work indicates that insufficiently warm clothing can hinder hunting tactics involving long periods of inactivity, such as ambush hunting (Stenton 1991).
+Therefore, clothing differences could have impacted the effectiveness of foraging, resulting in a difference in daily foraging return rates.
+This in turn could have led to a difference in calorie intake and, ultimately, inter-birth interval (Froehle and Churchill 2009).
 Thus, even if differences in clothing did not affect health and survivorship directly, they could have played a role in the replacement event via their impact on reproductive rate and demography.

 Currently, it is unclear whether there was a difference in early modern human and Neanderthal clothing.
-There is general agreement that as early modern humans moved into glacial Europe, they would have adopted highly insulative specialized cold weather clothing, involving multiple fitted garments made from welltanned, pliable hides.1 This is based, in part, on the recovery of bone needles at early modern human sites in Africa and Eurasia (Backwell et al., 2008; Hoffecker, 2005a).
-In Africa, a bone needle-like implement has been recovered from deposits dating to ca. 61 kya at the site of Sibudu, South Africa (Backwell et al., 2008).
-The oldest eyed bone needles from Eurasia date to 37-40 kya and are generally accepted to be associated with modern humans (Golovanova et al., 2010a, 2010b).
-There is also evidence that early modern humans regularly processed hides.
-Ethnographic and archaeological data indicate that lithic endscrapers are specialized tools for intensive hide scraping (e.g. Hayden, 1990; Jefferies, 1990; Shott and Weedman,
+There is general agreement that as early modern humans moved into glacial Europe, they would have adopted highly insulative specialized cold weather clothing systems, involving multiple fitted garments made from well-tanned, pliable hides1.
+This is based, in part, on the recovery of bone needles at early modern human sites in Africa and Eurasia (Backwell et al. 2008, Hoffecker 2005a).
+In Africa, a bone needle-like implement has been recovered from deposits dating to ca. 61 kya at the site of Sibudu, South Africa (Backwell et al. 2008).
+The oldest eyed bone needles from Eurasia date to 37-40 kya and are generally accepted to be associated with modern humans (Golovanova et al. 2010a, 2010b).
+There is also evidence that modern humans regularly processed hides.
+Ethnographic and archaeological data indicate that lithic endscrapers are specialized tools for intensive hide scraping (e.g. Hayden 1990, Jefferies 1990; Shott and Weedman 2007; Loebel 2013), and endscrapers are common in early modern human sites in Eurasia.
+Additional support for the hypothesis that early modern humans used specialized

-1 At the moment, there is no generally accepted terminology for discussing craftproduced clothing.
-For example, Hayden (1990) suggested a tripartite classification of "basic capes," "improved capes," and "luxury garments," while Gilligan (2007) distinguished between "simple clothing" and "complex clothing."
+1At the moment, there is no generally accepted terminology for discussing craft-produced clothing.
+For example, Hayden (1990) suggested a tripartite classification of basic capes, improved capes, and luxury garments, while Gilligan (2007) distinguished between "simple clothing" and "complex clothing".
 We are not content with either of these schemes.
-Accordingly, we have elected to use the terms "capelike clothing" and "specialized cold weather clothing" to refer to the two types of ensemble that have so far featured in the debate about Neanderthal and early modern human clothing use.
-We believe the meaning of "cape-like clothing" should be selfevident.
+Accordingly, we have elected to use the terms "cape-like clothing" and "specialized cold weather clothing" to refer to the two types of ensemble that have so far featured in the debate about Neanderthal and early modern human clothing use.
+We believe the meaning of "cape-like clothing" should be self-evident.
 The term "cold weather clothing" is often used by researchers who work on clothing performance to refer to ensembles of garments that are designed to protect against extremely cold environments such as the Arctic and high mountains (e.g. Oakes et al., 1995).
 We added "specialized" to make it even clearer that the garments are specifically designed for cold weather.